cse163/book/book_source/source/module-7-geospatial-data/lesson-19-geospatial-data-misc-python/matplotlib-plotting.md

 ---

 We have already seen how to make plots using `seaborn` to make simple data visualizations and using `matplotlib` to customize the titles and axes.
-This week, we are going to explore `matplotlib` a little more in-depth so we can understand how to make even more rich visualizations.
+This week, we are going to explore `matplotlib` a little more in-depth so we can understand how to make even richer visualizations.

-Before, when we were using `seaborn` , whenever we were plotting we were plotting on a global **figure** behind the scenes.
+Before, when we were using `seaborn` , whenever we were plotting, we were plotting on a global **figure** behind the scenes.
 Some of you might have experienced bugs on HW3 where you used different functions than we instructed.
 These bugs stem from how different functions interact with this figure.
 Just like `seaborn` , `pandas` has a way to make simple plots that, by default, also plot on a global figure.
 Take the following toy-example:

 ```python
 import matplotlib.pyplot as plt